JustinSu77/Array/README.md

             Array();

             /**
-             * Creates an array with a maximum of given maxSize.
+             * Creates an array with a maximum size of given maxSize.
              * Sets length to be 0.
              * Sets maxSize to be given maxSize.
              * Sets array pointer to a dynamic array with given maxSize.